 The Legal & Regulatory Affairs Committee was established in 2017 to guide the EBMT’s interactions with national and European regulatory authorities and other bodies.

 The Committee anticipates a demanding workload and is happy to receive expressions of interest in joining from other EBMT colleagues with an interest in regulatory matters.

 The LRAC is supported by Eoin McGrath, the JACIE Operations Manager.
-Please write to firstname.lastname@example.org in relation to the committee's activities.
+Please use the "Contact us" button below to communicate with us in relation to the committee's activities.
 Alternatively, telephone +34 93 453 8570.

 The LRAC will build on existing relationships and play a watchdog role in terms of reporting on changes in regulations and guidelines that affect our sector.

 - Contact EBMT members who are already acting in an expert capacity with the EU in order to bring their knowledge and experience into the LRAC.